top of page

 34 Raspberries, 12, with stalks

-35 Blackberries and their hybrids (tayberries, loganberries, etc,), 12, with stalks
+35* Blackberries and their hybrids (tayberries, loganberries, etc,) 12, with stalks

 36 Strawberries, 7, with stalks

 37 Plate of mixed soft fruit (not stoned fruit), 3 distinctive kinds.
-Fruits will be judged on quality & presentation (Quantities of fruit exhibited to be as detailed in the fruit section)

 38 Plate of any other type of soft fruit (not stoned).